 One of our foundational principles while programming, learning, and almost anything else, is to find a way to make the invisible visible — that is, find a way to give yourself concrete feedback on what you’re doing.
 Don’t guess what’s happening at each step of the program — find a way to see what’s happening, if at all possible.
 Feedback is crucial.

 p is short for “print inspect”) that will display its argument in the terminal.
-Try running the following:
+Try running the following in a REPL: